GoCodeColorado/GoCodeColorado-kbase-public/Data/CDLE Labor Market Information.md

 ## Field Descriptions

 The field descriptions for these datasets can be found towards the bottom of the page under the 'Columns in this Dataset' section.
 Be sure to check out the [field descriptions csv](./Field_Descriptions/CIM_FieldDescriptions.csv) on GitHub.
 This file contains a comprehensive list of all field descriptions for datasets on CIM that have been published for the purpose of GoCode.
-These datasets can be viewed by selecting 'Tags' on [gocodecolorado](https://data.colorado.gov/browse?tags=gocodecolorado).